HR Excellence in Research Award

 In 2010, we became one of the first universities in the UK to apply for, and receive, the HR Excellence in Research Award.
 We have retained the award since then following biennial review.
-Our next review is due in 2022.
+Our next external review is due in late 2022.

 Commitment to supporting career development

 The framework for how research careers in the UK should be managed and supported is set out by the 2019 Concordat to Support the Career Development of Researchers, of which Cardiff University is a signatory.
 Building on the widespread improvements made across the sector since the 2008 Concordat it is based on the principle that we must work together to create a supportive and healthy research culture in which our researchers can thrive.

 Implementation of the Concordat is used by the European Commission as evidence of an institution’s commitment to the European Charter for Researchers and the Code of Conduct for the Recruitment of Researchers.
 In the period 2010-2020 our work in this area was informed by the 2008 Concordat and since 2020 our progress has been monitored against the 2019 Concordat.

 Over the last twelve years we have made continuous progress in the ways in which we support and develop our research staff.

 An overview of the University’s progress is available in the following documents:

 A review of our progress towards the HR Excellence in Research Award.

 Previous Concordat action plans

 - Concordat action plan progress review 2018-2020